 Yes!
-If plan to host a Red My Lips event or fundraiser, you must first register here.
+If you plan to host a Red My Lips event or fundraiser, click here to get started.

 We would love to!
 However, as a young organization, our ability to travel for speaking engagements is limited.
 If you are from the United States and are looking for a speaker in CT, MA, NY, DC, or San Diego, CA, please contact us for availability.
 If you are from Vancouver B.C.
 Canada, Durban South Africa, NSW or Perth Australia, we may have speakers available soon.
 Keep posted!

 Yes!
-You may download and print our free flyer.
+We have a number of flyers and brochures that supporters may print and distribute.
+Click here and scroll down to check them out.
 If you would like to design your own flyer to spread the word, you may.
 If you do, please make sure to include our website: www.redmylips.org.
 If you are using your flyer to promote an event or fundraiser, you must first register here.

 All individuals, organizations, and companies are prohibited from creating and selling merchandise using Red My Lips’ trademarked logo.
 However, we have official merchandise available for purchase in our online store.
 If there are products you would like to see, please contact us and let us know!